ScooloV/bbpedia/docs/core_rules.md

 To Jump over a square that contains a Prone or Stunned player, a player must test against their Agility as described on page 29:

-« The Agility test is made after the jumping player has been moved, Rushing
+* The Agility test is made after the jumping player has been moved, Rushing

-firrst if necessary.
+first if necessary.

-« Apply a negative modifierr equal to the number of players that were Marking
+* Apply a negative modifier equal to the number of players that were Marking

 the jumping player in the square they jumped from or equal to the number of players that are Marking the jumping player in the square they have jumped into, whichever is the greatest.
-For example, if a player jumps from a square in which they were being Marked by one player into a square in which they are being Marked by two players, a -2 modifierr is applied.
+For example, if a player jumps from a square in which they were being Marked by one player into a square in which they are being Marked by two players, a -2 modifier is applied.

-« If the jumping player was being Marked in the square they jumped from,
+* If the jumping player was being Marked in the square they jumped from,

 they are not required to Dodge.

-Note that if the jumping player was Open in the square they have jumped from and is Open in the square they have jumped into, there are no modifierrs to apply for being Marked.
-However, there may be modifierrs to apply for other reasons.
+Note that if the jumping player was Open in the square they have jumped from and is Open in the square they have jumped into, there are no modifiers to apply for being Marked.
+However, there may be modifiers to apply for other reasons.